 Finding your passion can feel like a hunt for something, but it’s simply the act of looking within.

 In my work, I do my best to point you inward.
 To see that you already have an innate wisdom guiding you through life.

 You simply have to get out of the way, and allow it to help you.
-To get out of the way, calm down your thinking.
-You do that by not taking your thoughts too seriously.
+To get out of the way by not taking your thoughts too seriously.